 A Honeywell smart thermostat is a great way to better manage how you use your heating and cooling.
 But like any technology, you may sometimes run across a problem.
 With its digital display, Honeywell smart thermostats can display an error code that certified technicians can use to get a better sense of what’s happening.
 Here are several of the most likely error codes you might see on your Honeywell smart thermostat.

 Honeywell Thermostat Error e42

-You may receive this error code in the event that your home’s Wi-Fi internet did not provide an IP address for the thermostat to connect to.
-This can take place if your router fails to perform the Dynamic Host Configuration Protocol, or DHCP.
+You may receive this error code if your home’s Wi-Fi internet did not provide an IP address for the thermostat to connect to.
+This can take place if your router fails to perform the Dynamic Host Configuration Protocol or DHCP.
 This function automatically transmits the required IP address for your thermostat to link up.

 How to Fix Honeywell Thermostat Error e42